daddyholnes/AIStudioSandbox/README.md

 # Genkit Integration Test

-This project demonstrates how to integrate and test the Genkit AI library.
+This project demonstrates how to integrate and test the Genkit AI library using version 1.5.

 ## Prerequisites